CatGuyMoment/RoGhost/README.md

 This is only a proof of concept and not a finished project, so feel free to inspect and "borrow" any code on this repository.

+## How does it work?

+It simply blocks the presence api requests, nothing too complicated.

 ## Installation Guide:

 https://dev.to/ben/how-to-install-chrome-extensions-manually-from-github-1612